 6. Take A Photography Class

 South America is full of surreal and otherworldly landscapes.These beautiful sights include Patagonia, the Uyuni Salt Flats and Iguazu Falls.
 Scenery like this deserves more than a quick snapshot.
-Before your trip, take a photography class to hone your skills,.
+Before your trip, take a photography class to hone your skills.
+UDEMY is great for online courses.
 If you have the money invest in a DSLR for professional looking shots.
 If you have any interest at all in photography, South America is a great destination to play around and get creative using beautiful landscapes as a backdrop.

 For shooting video I recommend using ProEditors for editing.
 You can send their team of professionals your raw footage to have them create a professional video for you for just $100.
 You can use promo code “jessieonajourney” for 25% off, as well.Use your next trip to South America as an excuse to splurge on a nice camera!
 Click To Tweet